rh-mobb/aro-workshop-content/aro-content/ops/2-4-label-nodes.md

 ![webconsollemachineset](../assets/images/43-machinesets.png)

-We'll select the first one "ok0620-rq5tl-worker-westus21"
+Select a machine set that was not used in the previous autoscaling example, for example: "ok0620-rq5tl-worker-westus21"

 Click on the second tab "YAML"